fubbleskag/bbo-tools-chrome/readme.md

 - A filter panel will appear in the bottom-right corner of the tables list
 - Use checkboxes to filter tables by type
 - Use the dropdown to sort tables by different criteria
+- Click the "−" button to collapse the filter panel (click "+" to expand it again)

 ## Future Development